mhamern/brush-autodrawer/README.md

 # brush-autodrawer
 Small project to Generative Design class @FI MU.
-Generation of paintings by randomly drawing brushes
+Generation of paintings by randomly drawing brushes Web version with p5.js and Typescript also available.
+Kudos for typescript starter to https://github.com/Gaweph/p5-typescript-starter

 ## Images generated with the app
 ![01](/images/01.png?raw=true)